danielwood1992/qarray_gridengine/README.md

 A script corresponding to the qarray_template.sh format.

 This will have:
 1. A section starting with the line ##JOB_NUM##.
-This section needs to end with 'echo $ARRAY_NUM';
+This section needs to end with 'echo $ARRAY_NUM'.
+The $ARRAY_NUM variable can either just be the number of tasks; OR the number of tasks, and then arguments to pass to each array jobs (separated by spaces);
-You can script whatever process you want to generate this array.
+You can script whatever processes you want to generate these things.
 2. A second section starting with '##ARRAY_BIT##'.
 This you should write and should behave exactly as a normal array job...except where you'd normally have a line '#$ -t 1-10' or whatever, you need to put '#$ -t ?'.
 This will get replaced with 1-$ARRAY_NUM from the first bit of your script.